Codes Dictionary

 7.1.
 Price Index

 The WID uses a single price index to deflate all series: the national income deflator.
-It usually corresponds to the GDP deflator, although we do resort to the CPI when the deflator is not available.
-The price index is always anchored to the base year of the data, so that it is equal to 1 for this base year.
+It usually corresponds to the GDP deflator, although we resort to the CPI when the deflator is unavailable.
+The price index is always anchored to the data’s base year, so it is equal to 1 for this base year.

 Full WID code description